paulinho-16/MEIC-TVVS/assignments/assignment3.md

 ![AdjustSeconds domain](./images/domain_adjustSeconds.png)

-The three chosen test cases corresponding to in-points of each partition are -2, 2 and 6.
+The three chosen test cases corresponding to *in-points* of each partition are -2, 2 and 6.

 Finally, the following image represents the tested input values for the `adjustSeconds` parameter, according to the tested situation (`previousValue` = 4)
 ![AdjustSeconds points](./images/points_adjustSeconds.png)
 - previousValue = 4
-- On-Points: 0 and 4
+- *On-Points*: 0 and 4
-- Off-Points: -1 and 5
+- *Off-Points*: -1 and 5
-- In-points: -2 , 2, and 4
+- *In-points*: -2 , 2, and 4
 TODO: Arranjar a forma de descrever esta imagem final de uma forma mais semelhante ás que o paulinho fez, apra ser consistente

 #### Unit Tests